martin-t/rec-wars/README.md

 RecWars is a free and open source clone of [RecWar](#the-original-game) - you control a vehicle and fight other vehicles in a variety of game modes using an arsenal of several distinct weapons.
 You can play against bots, in splitscreen and over the network.

-RecWars aims to have gameplay similar but not identical to RecWar - it would be impossible to replicate exactly without decompiling the binary (which doesn't even contain debug symbols), though if a fan of the original finds this project, I am not gonna stop them from trying.

-Additionally I suspect RecWar was balanced for playing against bots and might result in annoying strats when people start [playing to win](http://www.sirlin.net/articles/playing-to-win).
-E.g. with enough mines, the cow can be made completely inaccessible, especially to less maneuverable vehicles like the hovercraft.
-Experience from poorly designed games also shows large areas will be dominated by instant-hit weapons (in RecWar the railgun) and there might simply be no way to get across the map alive.
-I might make balance changes based on how the online gameplay evolves.
+RecWars aims to have gameplay similar but not identical to RecWar.
+I suspect RecWar was balanced for playing against bots and might result in annoying strats being the most effective when people start [playing to win](http://www.sirlin.net/articles/playing-to-win).
+However, almost everything in RecWars is [configurable](#cvars) and you can switch to the original RecWar balance to [compare](#RecWars vs RecWar differences).

-Currently this is very much a work-in-progress: only some weapons work, the driving physics don't feel right, there are no collisions between vehicles, ...
+**Currently this is very much a work-in-progress**: only some weapons work, the driving physics don't feel right, there are no collisions between vehicles, ...

-The ultimate goal is to create a multiplayer game playable in the browser and on Linux, Windows and macOS.
+The ultimate goal is to create a moddable multiplayer game playable in the browser and natively on Linux, Windows and macOS.
 This might be tricky since WASM in the browser doesn't allow UDP.
 I have some ideas how to solve that.

 (Planned) Features
 ------------------